PPT: Pretraining with Pseudo-Labeled Trajectories for Motion Forecasting

-We use three major perception datasets\footnote{WOMD~\cite{womd} and AV2 MF~\cite{wilson2023argoverse} datasets are omitted in our experiments due to the lack of off-the-shelf detectors and full perception data.} that include both raw sensor data (for pseudo-labeling) and trajectory data (for baselines and fine-tuning): \begin{itemize} \item \textit{NUS: nuScenes}~\cite{nuscenes} provides multi-modal driving scene data, including LiDAR and camera inputs.
-We use the train-validation split, consisting of 850 scenes, including 700 for training and 150 for validation.
-Each scene is sampled at a rate of 2 Hz over 20 seconds. \item \textit{WOD: Waymo Open Dataset}~\cite{waymo} contains 1,000 sequences with LiDAR and image sensor data, including 798 for training and 202 for validation, sampled at 10 Hz. \item \textit{AV2: Argoverse 2 Sensor Dataset}~\cite{wilson2023argoverse} contains 750 sequences for training and 150 sequences for validation. \end{itemize}
+\textbf{Datasets.\;} We use three {standard} \emph{perception} datasets\footnote{WOMD~\cite{womd} and AV2 MF~\cite{av2mf} datasets are omitted in our experiments due to the lack of off-the-shelf detectors and full perception data for the pseudo label extraction.
+We however show results on such datasets.} with both raw sensors (for pseudo-labeling) and trajectory data (for baselines and finetuning) available.
+Namely, nuScenes (NUS)~\cite{nuscenes}, Waymo Open Dataset (WOD)~\cite{waymo} and Argoverse 2 (AV2)~\cite{wilson2023argoverse}.